 - Spending time with one particular kid with brain cancer and understanding the need for bringing more students into the hospital to interact with the kids

-- Dream Team is a nonprofit organization that specializes in pediatric cardiology where they seek to brighten the experience of the current children in cardiac care by donating their time and attention to the kids.
+- The Dream Team at UF is a nonprofit organization that specializes in pediatric cardiology where they seek to brighten the experience of the current children in cardiac care by donating their time and attention to the kids.

 Asking for help: